 It’s worth noting that if you purchase a multi-family unit and plan to live in one unit yourself, you might be able to take out a primary mortgage on the property.
 For owner-occupied properties, you may be able to use an FHA loan or VA loan to finance your purchase.
 A conventional mortgage could also be worth considering.
 Any of these financing options might translate to a lower interest rate and better terms on your mortgage.
 Loan-to-value ratio (LTV), down payment requirements, and DTI requirements may be less strict in this scenario as well.

 4. Private mortgage insurance doesn’t apply to many rental property loans.

 On the positive side, you often won’t be charged private mortgage insurance (PMI) for rental property loans.
 PMI generally doesn’t apply to investment property loans when you’re putting down 20% or more to secure a conventional mortgage.
 But, the CFPB warns, if your down payment is less than 20%, PMI might raise the cost of your loan.

 Like mortgages designed for the purchase of owner-occupied residences, you have more than one option when you’re shopping for the perfect investment property loan.
-This is true whether you’re taking out a loan for a new rental property or hoping to refinance an existing investment property loan.
+This is true whether you’re taking out a loan for a new rental property or are refinancing an existing investment property loan.

-You’ll need to supply a down payment of at least 20% on conventional loans to avoid paying mortgage insurance.
+You’ll need to supply a down payment of at least one-fifth of the purchase price to avoid paying mortgage insurance.
 Fannie Mae and Freddie Mac guidelines allow real estate investors up to 10 mortgages (restrictions apply).
 However, many lenders won’t approve you for an additional mortgage loan once you already have four of them.